dcz-self/Kataster/README.md

 ![Fleas](https://porcupinefactory.org/data/breedmatic0.2_flood.png)

 If you like it, let me know!
-I'm dcz on freenode IRC, and my email is breedm.dcz@porcupinefactory.org .
+I'm dcz on freenode IRC, and my email is bmatic (dot) dcz (at) porcupinefactory.org .

 ## Breeding